ZacZhang-H/University-timetable-OR/README.md

 # Operational research for University timetable
-Topics in Applied OR Project
+Topics in Applied OR Project.
+Detail report can see document "Timetabling Optimization Project for the School of Mathematics" School of Mathematics
 # Timetabling Optimization Project for the School of Mathematics

 ## Introduction